Presentations for subrings and subalgebras of finite co-rank: Presentations for extensions (Lemma )

 \section{Presentations for extensions (Lemma~\ref{le-o2})}

-This section constitutes the proof of Lemma \ref{le-o2}: {\it For a $K$-algebra $A$ and an ideal $B$, if both $B$ and $A/B$ are finitely generated (resp. finitely presented), then $A$ itself is finitely generated (resp. finitely presented).}
+This section constitutes the proof of Lemma \ref{le-o2}: {\it For a $K$-algebra $A$ and an ideal $B$, if both $B$ and $A/B$ are finitely generated (resp. finitely presented) as $K$-algebras, then $A$ itself is finitely generated (resp. finitely presented).}

 The finite generation part is easy: if $A/B=\Sub{\{ x+B\setsuchthat x\in X\}}$ and $B=\Sub{Y}$, then $A=\langle X\cup Y\rangle$.

 For finite presentability suppose

 for a finite set $X$ and ideals $I\subseteq R$ of the free $K$-algebra $\K{X}$.
 Further suppose that $\K{X}/R$, which is isomorphic to $A/B$, and $R/I$ are finitely presented as $K$-algebras.
 We will show that $I$ is a finitely generated ideal of $\K{X}$.